ncsuandrew12/file-syncer/README.md

 # file-syncer
-Python scripts for synchronizing files (namely game save files) across multiple computers using a standard cloud storage service.
+Python scripts for synchronizing files (namely game save files) across multiple computers using a standard file synchronization service.

 If you don't have Python 3 installed, install it (for free) from the Windows Store: https://www.microsoft.com/store/productId/9P7QFQMJRFP7